Mosaic plot

-Marimekko charts are colored according to the category levels, as in the image at the right.
+Marimekko charts are colored according to the category levels, as in the image.

 As with bar charts and spineplots, the area of the tiles, also known as the bin size, is proportional to the number of observations within that category.

 Example

 An example of mosaic plots uses data from the passengers on the Titanic.
 There are 2201 observations and 3 variables.
 The variables are: